Missing California teen found in Utah two years later - NewsBreak

 At the time, Oswalt was 16 years old.
 He was diagnosed with autism in 2014.
 His family had been searching for him ever since he went missing, handing out fliers, scanning social media and desperately chasing down fruitless leads.
 They even moved back to the town of his birth, Idaho Falls, hoping he would eventually make it back there.

 Recently, Park City, Utah, residents reported spotting an individual pushing a shopping cart around town.
-Local deputies had encountered Oswalt several times, but said he was never aggressive toward law enforcement nor did he commit any crimes.Mom sees son on news 1 year after reporting him missing
+Local deputies had encountered Oswalt several times, but said he was never aggressive toward law enforcement nor did he commit any crimes.NEWS: US rocked by 3 mass shootings during Easter weekend; 2 dead

 Last week, deputies were dispatched to reports of Oswalt sleeping outside a store in Summit County.
 Authorities found him cold and shivering at the time.
 He appeared to have been living on the streets there for about two weeks.